setms/book/docs/requirements/analysis.md

 procedures or for some other medium.
 Software has a [particular shape](../introduction/software.md) and that should affect how we define requirements.

+Most people suggest to write requirements as use cases consisting of scenarios and to do so in text form.
+Use cases and their scenarios describe processes in which the software plays a role.
+Rather than text, it makes sense to model these processes using some process model.
+This corresponds to the _abstraction_ phase of the engineering [design process](../introduction/engineering.md#design-process) where the engineer uses models to get to a design.

+Whatever notation you decide to use to model processes, you'll run into the problem that SMEs aren't well-versed in it.
+This makes it hard for them to check the model.
+Therefore, we need a notation that we can automatically transform back to text that the SMEs can verify.

+We also need a notation that allows us to decompose processes into smaller pieces.
+Finally, we need a tackle requirements in small batches, rather than all at once.
+We need to be able to decompose some parts of a process, while keeping others at a high level.

+The international standard for modeling processes is Business Process Model and Notation (BPMN) @@Dumas2018.
+However, we'll argue [later](../design/analysis.md) that the model presented by event storming is actually easier to transform into a design.

 Requirements should have **acceptance criteria**, predefined conditions that the product must meet to be acceptable in the operating environment.
 Without acceptance criteria, there is no way of knowing whether the product meets the requirement.
+The process model should guide us to the places where we need acceptance criteria, for instance where decisions get made.

 At least some acceptance criteria take the form of acceptance tests.
 An **acceptance test** verifies whether the system meets a requirement.